 - ¼ teaspoon mineral salt

-- Place the ginger in a small mixing bowl, squeeze in the fresh lime, and add the salt.
+- Place the ginger in a small mixing bowl, squeeze in the fresh lime, and add salt.
 Mix well.
 The lime juice should be enough to just cover the ginger.
+Add more if needed.